Conservation and restoration of silver objects

 The conservation and restoration of silver objects is an activity dedicated to the preservation and protection of objects of historical and personal value made from silver.
 When applied to cultural heritage this activity is generally undertaken by a conservator-restorer.

 Historically, objects made from silver were created for religious, artistic, technical, and domestic uses.
 The act of conservation and restoration strives to prevent and slow the deterioration of the object as well as protecting the object for future use.
 The prevention and removal of surface tarnish is the primary concern of conservator-restorers when dealing with silver objects.

 Use of silver

-Silver is a precious metal that has been mined for use as early as 4000 B.C. in Anatolia (Modern Turkey) Because silver is malleable and durable it has been used for many purposes which include jewelry, tableware, ornaments, coins, musical instruments and movie film.
+Silver is a precious metal that has been mined for use as early as 4000 BC in Anatolia (Modern Turkey).
+Because silver is malleable and durable it has been used for many purposes which include jewelry, tableware, ornaments, coins, musical instruments and movie film.
 It is often used as a plating on other metals.